 Insurance companies often have special connections with certain providers.
 These connections are the difference between "in-network" and "out-of-network" providers.

 The difference usually has an effect on how much you will have to pay and how much coverage your plan offers.
-For example, if a therapist is in or out of the network might put a limit on the number of counseling sessions your insurance will pay for.
+If a therapist is in or out of the network might limit the number of counseling sessions your insurance will pay for.

 In-network providers are your best option when it comes to cost.
 If you aren't sure if a doctor or clinic is in-network, it's a good idea to call your insurance company.